microsoft/vscode-languageserver-node/protocol/src/protocol.progress.proposed.md

 #### Reporting server task progress

 Many tools are capable of performing some background task processing or data streaming.
 From a UX point of view, it's good to report both the fact that the tool is performing some background work, but also report the progress being made for it.
-To realize that and to provide a simple proposal based on which the feature can be later improved, the following additions are proposed:
+Work done progress reporting leverages the generic progress reporting provided by LSP using the `$/progress` notification.
+The reporting uses tokens issued either by the client or requested by the server using the `window/workDoneProgress/create` request.

 _Client Capabilities_:

-The client sets the following capability if it is supporting notifying task progress.
+The client sets the following capability if it supports initiating work done progress from the server side.

 ```ts
 	/**